Chandan-Sav/Dashboard---Product-line/README.md

  1.5) 98 Unit by Food & Beverages.

  1.6) 88 Unit by Fashion Accessories.
-         thus, maximum unit price by Product Line is from Health & beauty.
+         Thus, maximum unit price by Product Line is from Health & beauty.

- ### Gross Income
+ #### Gross Income

  2.1)  37.26% Sales belong to 'Health & Beauty'  group.